File Activity Monitoring Software

 How it works

-At a technical level, LANGuardian file activity monitoring works by analyzing network traffic that uses the Microsoft Server Message Block (SMB), a network file-sharing protocol that facilitates sharing of data between clients and servers.
+At a technical level, LANGuardian file activity monitoring works by analyzing network traffic that uses the Microsoft Server Message Block (SMB) or Network File System (NFS).
 SMB is primarily a Windows-based protocol, but a number of third-party products exist to make it available on other platforms including OpenVMS, HP-UX, Solaris, Novell Netware and Linux.
 The open-source implementation, Samba, is the most widely used.
-LANGuardian can monitor file share activity on any platform that implements the SMB protocol.
+NFS is primarily used with Unix operating systems such as Linux.
+LANGuardian can monitor file share activity on any platform that implements the SMB or NFS protocol.

 File Activity Monitoring – Your Next Steps:

 If you have any questions about LANGuardian file activity monitoring, please contact us.
 If you would like to see LANGuardian in action, please try our online demo system or download a free 30-day trial to try it on your own network with your own data.